-You might want to permanently delete emails from a particular person, ie someone who sends blanket emails that you cannot unsubscribe from.
+You might want to permanently delete emails from a particular person, (that certain someone who sends blanket emails that you cannot unsubscribe from, perhaps).
 You can forward certain emails to someone else on the team or have folders specific to certain projects.
-You can also have an alert sent to your phone if waiting on something urgent for example.
+You can also have an alert sent to your phone if you're waiting on something urgent for example.

 How: To manage and create new rules you go to Rules>Manage Rules & Alerts>New Rule.
 From here you can select the type of rule you want to apply then click Next to add more details such as whether its a rule for certain people or subjects, click Next again and add the details of what you want to happen to those emails.
 You can change the rules at any time by following the same process without clicking New Rule.

 Pro tip: Using Microsoft's Power Automate feature of Office 365 (AKA Flow) you can add some clever automation to your emails, for example, if you get the daily office cake selection to your inbox you could create some automation to share it with the rest of your office via Microsoft Teams.

 Gone are the days of having to partition out all your emails into separate folders so you have any hope of finding them again.
 The search feature in Outlook has improved a great deal and can help you find any content based on only a few words.

 How: You can just type your search criteria into the search bar at the top of your Outlook window, but if you want to get to the right result quickly, here are some top search tips: